AndypSheridan/hyperCube/README.md

 * User testing was conducted on the following devices: Apple iPhone 12, Apple iPad Air 2021, Apple Macbook Air 2021, Apple MacBook Pro 2021.
 * As I was limited to Apple devices only I sent the link to various friends and colleagues so they could check responsiveness on further devices including Windows desktop PCs, Amazon tablets and Samsung Galaxy S12.
 In each case, the pages responded as expected.
 * Using CSS grid was hugely helpful when it came to the splash screen and it resizes well regardless of the device.
+* When resizing the window using Chrome Dev Tools, from 415px and narrower, it may appear that the splash screen becomes crowded with a lot of space at the bottom of the screen.
+This is necessary to take into account the browser bar on mobile devices.

 * **Splash Screen**